by Carolyn Thomas ♥ @HeartSisters

-A report in the Archives of Internal Medicine showed that hospital length of stay after a heart attack plummeted from an average of 12 days in the mid-1980s to less than half by the year 2000.
+A report in the Archives of Internal Medicine showed that hospital length of stay after a heart attack plummeted from an average of 12 days in the mid-1980s to less than half within 20 years.

 I have observed nurses and doctors who treat cardiac patients as if they’ve just had an appendectomy or other acute care procedure that has now “fixed” the problem forever.

 Everything went fine.
 You’re fine.
 Now go home and have a nice life.
 We need to free up your bed for the next patient.

 So what can you do if you’re a patient in denial?

 - Research!
 Research!
 Research!
 Find out as much as you can from credible sources about your diagnosis.
 Mayo Clinic is a great place to start.